wangdongdut/Online-Visual-Tracking-SOTA/README.md

      | DRNet (VOT2019)           | 0.395  |  0.605  |  0.261  | [Code](https://github.com/ShuaiBai623/DRNet)|

     * DRNet is the best tracker in the original [VOT2019](http://prints.vicos.si/publications/375) report.
     * There is a small difference between VOT2019 and VOT2018.
+VOT2018 is much more popular.
-Few trackers was tested on this datasets and performed better than DRNet.
+    * Few trackers was tested on this dataset and performed better than DRNet.

 * **NFS**